 Alan Wiggins, a speedy infielder for the Baltimore Orioles and San Diego Padres, died of apparent complications brought on by AIDS at the age of 32 on January 9, 1991.
-In addition to Wiggins there are two pitchers (one a thrower from each side), two first basemen (with one playing from each side), a second sacker, three outfielders, and a third baseman on the list of noteworthy nonYankee player deaths.
+In addition to Wiggins there are two pitchers (one a thrower from each side), two first basemen (with one playing from each side), a second sacker, three outfielders, a third baseman, and a catcher on the list of noteworthy nonYankee player deaths.
 Harry McIntire (1949) posted the majority of his 71-117-7 record from 1905-1913 with the Dodgers and the Cubs; and southpaw Ray Collins (1970) won 84 games, lost 62, and saved four with the Red Sox only from 1909-1915.
 Righthanded first sacker Perry Werden (1934) hit 26 home runs and drove in 439 runs playing between 1884 and 1897 for seven different teams, two seasons with the Browns; Bill Terry (1989) cleared 154 fences good for 1,078 rbi’s in four brief years (1923-1926) for the Giants; and second baseman Johnny Temple (1994) homered 22 times and knocked in 395 runs playing eight years with the Reds, and brief stops from 1960-1964 with five other teams.
 Portsided outfielder Stan Spence (1983) hit 965 roundtrippers and drove in 575 runs mostly with the Red Sox and the Senators from 1940-1949.
 Both Elmer Flick (1971) and Walton Cruise (1975) were righthanded players who batted lefty: From 1898-1910 Flick hit 48 homers with 756 rbi’s mostly with Phillies and the Indians; and Cruise cleared 30 fences and pushed across 272 runs with the 1914-1919 Cardinals and 1919-1924 Braves.
 Seventeen-year veteran third baseman Bob Bailey (2018) played seven seasons with the Expos, five with the Pirates, two each with the Dodgers and Reds, finishing up playing two seasons with the Red Sox, the only AL team in the bunch.
 From 1962 through 1978, he collected 189 home runs with 773 rbi’s.
+Catcher Hal Smith (2020) hit 58 home runs with 323 rbi’s from 1955-1964, featuring a 1956-1959 stint with the KC A’s.
+He rounded his stay out with two-year stops with Baltimore, Pittsburgh, and Houston.

 Players Who Have Died This Day